ginkgobioworks/gen/docs/graph_operators.md

 positions 100, 200 and 300, using the designated linear path associated with ch1 as the coordinate reference frame and including a 20 bp overhang".

-The positions at which the graph should be split can either be given explicitly using the `--breakpoints` option, or they can be calculated automatically using the `--chunksize` option.
-These positions are interpreted or calculated as linear coordinates on the reference path of the graph.
+The positions at which the graph should be split can either be given explicitly (`--breakpoints`), or they can be calculated automatically (`--chunksize`).
+In both cases, positions are interpreted as linear coordinates on the reference path of the graph.
 The `--backbone` option can be used to select a specific path instead, and the `--sample` option is used to select an instance of the graph associated with a specific sample.

-With the `--overlap` option, chunks can be made to overlap at the breakpoints.
-An overlap occurs when adjacent chunks start or end at a position that is offset from the given breakpoint.
+Chunks can optionally be made to overlap by having adjacent chunks start or end at a position that is offset from each breakpoint.
 This is illustrated in Figure 1, in which the right chunk starts exactly at the breakpoint, while the left chunk ends 4 base pairs downstream.
 This is referred to as a 'forward' overlap, and is the default structure if the argument consists of a single integer (e.g. `--overlap 4`).
 To obtain the overlap structures demonstrated in Figure 2, users can specify how much of an overlap to attach to the chunk